conda/conda-index/docs/postgresql.md

 `--db-url`.
 For example, `python -m conda_index --db postgresql` chooses PostgreSQL with the default `postgresql:///conda_index` database URL.

-Install `conda-index`'s PostgreSQL-specific dependencies into its environment.
+To use a PostgreSQL database with `conda-index`, install `conda-index`'s PostgreSQL-specific dependencies into its environment:
 ```
 conda install sqlalchemy psycopg2
 ```

-Install a local PostgreSQL with conda.
+Then, install a local PostgreSQL with conda:
 ```
 # Create a local PostgreSQL installation and conda_index database
 conda install postgresql